The Human Truth Foundation

 Health:

 Niger is a pretty unhealthy country.
-Niger comes in the best 20 for its alcohol consumption rate30.
-It does better than average in terms of its smoking rate31.
-But that's it.
-Niger has problems.
-It does worse than average in its food aid and health contributions and WHO compliance32 and in its average life expectancy11.
-It sits amongst the bottom 20 in its immunizations take-up33.
-And finally, it is the worst in its fertility rate13 and in its adolescent birth rate25.
-The prevalence of overweight adults has increased by 14% over the last 40 years.
+Niger comes in the best 20 for its alcohol consumption rate31.
+It does better than average in its smoking rate32.
+However Niger performs less well in most areas.
+It does worse than average in terms of its food aid and health contributions and WHO compliance33 and in its average life expectancy11.
+It sits amongst the bottom 20 in its immunizations take-up34.
+And finally, it is the worst in its adolescent birth rate26 and in its fertility rate14.
+The prevalence of overweight adults has increased by 14% during the past 40 years.
 Life expectancy in Niger in 1990-1 was the third lowest in the world, starting at 41.9yrs.
-But it improved greatly, by +21yrs, in the 30 years from then, well over double the global average improvement of +7.9yrs.
+But it improved greatly, by +21yrs, in the 30 years from then - well over double the global average improvement of +7.9yrs.
+It had the 2nd-highest average fertility rate in the world in the 1980s (after Yemen) and then in the 1990s after South Sudan), before having the highest rate globally (7.6) on average throughout the 2000s and 2010s at a slightly lower 7.2.
+Its peak fertility rate was 7.93 in 1985.
+Note that as life expectancy increased, the fertility rate dropped.
+Both were symptoms of poor national health programes and education, both of which improved significantly.

 Life Expectancy